 As drunken mobs surged throughout Belgrade, Koštunica told a crowd of supporters, “Democracy has happened in Serbia.”
 In a demonstration of their commitment to democracy, DOS supporters demolished the headquarters of the Socialist Party of Serbia and that of the New Communist Party of Yugoslavia.
 In Leskovac, demonstrators torched the home of the local head of the Socialist Party, before proceeding to wreck the local headquarters of the Socialist Party and the Yugoslav United Left.

 Socialist directors of state-owned firms were driven from their positions or forced to resign, often at gunpoint.
 Throughout Serbia, offices of the Socialist Party and other Left parties were under attack.
 In Kragujevac, DOS supporters tied up and abused Socialist Party officials for ten hours.
-Then the socialists were released into a crowd, where they were spat at, cursed, kicked and beaten.
-In Niš, Dragiša Vučić of the Socialist Party was so badly beaten that she became hospitalized.
+Then the socialists were released into a crowd, where they were spat at, cursed, kicked, and beaten.
+In Niš, Dragiša Vučić of the Socialist Party was so badly beaten that she had to be hospitalized.
 Throughout Serbia, the homes of local Socialist Party officials were attacked.

 Shortly after the election, DOS filed a complaint with the Federal Election Commission, asking that the ballots of voters in Kosovo and refugees from Kosovo be tossed out.
 When its complaint was rejected, DOS appealed to the Constitutional Court, which upheld the decision by the Federal Election Commission.
 The political landscape was altered by the coup, and to oppose the demands of DOS became a risky proposition.
 The Constitutional Court backtracked and rescinded its own earlier verdict, issuing a new decision in which the Court annulled all of the votes cast in Kosovo.
 The Court based its decision on the dubious grounds that because polls closed in Kosovo at 4:00 PM for safety reasons, whereas they were open until four hours later elsewhere in Yugoslavia, this somehow invalidated every vote that had been cast.
 This act granted Koštunica legal authority for his claim that he had won the election in the first round, even if the rights of voters in Kosovo got trampled in the process.

-Given the commanding lead Koštunica held in the first electoral round a victory in the October 8 runoff was a near certainty, yet DOS preferred to bring down the government by force.
-The election of Koštunica alone would not have been enough to dismantle the socialist-oriented economy.
+Given the commanding lead Koštunica held in the first electoral round, a victory in the October 8 runoff was a near certainty, yet DOS preferred to bring down the government by force.
+The election of Koštunica alone would not have been sufficient to dismantle the socialist-oriented economy.
 Wider control of the reins of government would be needed, and the October election left Milošević’s governing coalition with a solid majority in the Assembly, with 78 out of 137 seats in the Chamber of Citizens and 28 out of 40 seats in the Chamber of Republics.
-The Left-led coalition also held a commanding majority in the Parliament, where members had been elected in 1998 to four-year terms.
 By seizing power, Koštunica was able to dissolve Parliament and call an early election.
 With DOS holding a complete monopoly on both state-owned and private media, the parties that had governed under Milošević were shut out, and in an atmosphere of intimidation it was no surprise that the snap election gave DOS the substantial majority of seats it needed in order to transform the economy.

 The Coup Bears Fruit